 Boyer volunteers for a variety of arts organizations in Regina, such as secretary for Sâkêwêwak Artist Collective Board of Directors, and Vice-President on CARFAC Saskatchewan’s Board of Directors.
 Boyer also works in the field of curation and art preparation, as the curator and caretaker of the First Nations University of Canada Art Gallery and Permanent Collection.
 Throughout her time working at the FNUniv, Boyer has organized a number of symposiums such as Endangered Alphabets (2014), Copper Thunderbird: The Art and Life of Norval Morrisseau (2015) and assisted in implementing Performing Turtle Island: Fluid Identities and Community Continuities (2015).
 Boyer is passionate about engaging with students through exhibitions and programming aimed to encourage critical dialogue around Indigenous

 Chelsea Yuill dabbles in weaving, embroidery, video, film and digital image making, producing works that are celebrations of femininity.

 Currently based in Vancouver on the unceded Coast Salish Territories, Chelsea is completing her BFA in critical and cultural practices minor in curatorial practices at Emily Carr university and is a summer curatorial assistant at the Jewish Museum and archives of BC.

 Vancouver Yarn is a kick-ass resource run by Janna of Everlea Yarn .
 We are a free resource which links you to local shops, designers, artists and more.
 Our links come from you - Thank you!
 If you tell us about a dyer, designer, shop (etc) we will add it to Vancouver Yarn.
-Read our inclusivity statement here.
+Read our inclusivity policy here.